Peninsula Pathology Network newsletter

 These events offer the opportunity to meet and chat with a range of healthcare colleagues, take part in interactive workshops and discover more about the careers on offer.

 Well done to everyone who has recently passed pathology exams in the peninsula!
-Here are a few of them:
+We are planning to celebrate these achievements more regularly in future, so for this first time we have quite a long list of people to mention.

 IBMS National Council elections